 Social Investment - A force for good

-The primary objective of these investments is to engender sustainable change.
+The primary objective of these investments is to create sustainable change.
 Social investments are found across the charitable sector, social enterprises and social businesses, as well as among mainstream listed ethical products.
-They are driving an array of creative solutions that tackle social issues such as education, economic development, health, human rights and poverty.
+They are driving creative solutions that tackle social issues such as education, economic development, health, human rights and poverty.

 Social Investment - An Overview